 After all, it brings or contains harmful bacteria, parasites, and minerals such as chlorine and fluoride.
 Such water can result in more staining due to excess minerals in the water.
 Remember that you shouldn’t serve your dog’s food and water on plastic or ceramic plates.

 You should always use a stainless or glass bowl and wash it with soap and water after every use.

 Maintain An Eye And Face Hygiene

-Dog tear stain is the ugliest when not prevented, to avoid this, fur parents should have and maintain a proper eye and face hygiene.
+Dog tear stain is the ugliest when not prevented; to avoid this, fur parents should maintain proper eye and face hygiene.
 Proper eye and face hygiene should include regular flushing of the eye with an appropriate canine eyewash.

 Moist the cotton ball with a canine eyewash and rub it gently underneath and around your dog’s eye area.
 Then wash the muzzle hair with dry shampoo and a wet washcloth, comb, and blow-dry it.

 Remember also that when bathing them, avoid getting the water in their eyes to prevent irritation.
 It is also a good idea to get a quality all-natural tear stain remover for dogs.

 A fur parent should do to prevent tear stain because long hair around the eyes is one of the main reasons for tear stain.
 To trim, use a pair of blunt-nose scissors and avoid not to injure their eyes accidentally.

 If your fur baby is prone to excessive crusting in the eye’s corner, you can ask the groomer to shave that hair off.
 So you can clean this skin under their eyes.

 It can help absorb tears and is effective in getting rid of tear stains.
 To make a cornstarch paste, mix two teaspoons of it with a little hot water and two drops of bleach.
 Then let it be cool at room temperature.
 You can now apply it directly to the tear stains and let it dry for at least 1 hour.